At Nomad Capitalist, I often work with people looking to get a second passport.

 Why is Visa-Free Travel Important?

-If you’re like me and grew up as a citizen of a country with a strong passport, you may not realize the true value of visa-free travel until you decide to go somewhere where you need to apply for a visa.
+If you grew up as a citizen of a country with a strong passport, you might not realise the true value of visa-free travel until you decide to go somewhere where you need to apply for a visa – like China.

-Visa-free travel, then, allows you to travel to different countries without the hassle of going through the bureaucratic motions involved with getting a visa.
+Visa-free travel allows you to travel to different countries without the hassle of going through the bureaucratic motions of getting a visa.

 You don’t have to spend your time filling out forms, and you don’t have to go through the hassle of going to an embassy to turn in your passport and wait for approval.